U.S. Department of Education Regulations

 Outstanding obligations to the College that are not satisfied will result in academic record holds being added to student accounts.
 Evidence of any outstanding requirements will result in a hold(s) being placed on student accounts.
 Academic record holds may restrict or limit course enrollment and/or the release of transcripts, diplomas, or related credentials.
 Students should monitor their student accounts for any academic record holds and resolve any hold(s) prior to the next semester.

-- Standards of Academic Progress (SAP) for Financial Aid
+- Satisfactory Academic Progress (SAP) for Financial Aid

 Federal financial aid is intended to help students attend college with the goal of completing a degree or credential.
 Recipients are expected to attend classes, make progress toward completing their selected program of study and do so in a fairly efficient manner.
 Ongoing eligibility for federal financial aid requires that students demonstrate satisfactory progress toward completion of the declared program of study.
 Ongoing eligibility requires the following: